 The Safe Trails (Sigurne staze in Croatian) website has been developed by the Croatian Mountain Rescue Service to provide an interactive map where you can plan walking and hiking routes.
 Use the map to plan your intended hike, and the website will tell you how long the hike will be (with distance, ascent and descent info too).
 You can then also download GPS files for your planned routes.

 Oh, and if you’re a dedicated hiker you may want to familiarise yourself with the information on the Croatian Moutain Rescue Service website before you set off on any challenging hikes.

 Activity Holidays in Croatia – Cycling

-British company Freedom Treks organise cycling holidays in Istria, Southern Dalmatia and the Makarska Riviera, on which you stay aboard a boat.
-After a morning spent cycling, you can decide whether to cycle again in the afternoon, or spend it cruising aboard the boat.
+British company Freedom Treks organises cycling holidays in Istria, Southern Dalmatia and the Makarska Riviera, on which you stay aboard a boat.
+After a morning spent cycling, you can decide whether to cycle again in the afternoon or spend it cruising aboard the boat.
 Sounds delightful!

-Skedaddle are another company that offer cycling holidays in Croatia.
+Skedaddle are another company that offers cycling holidays in Croatia.

 Activity Holidays in Croatia – Tennis

 Who can forget Goran Ivanisevic’s classic triumph at Wimbledon in 2001?
 If you’d like to emulate at least a bit of his success, why not head to a tennis camp in Croatia?
 Unfortunately, you won’t be able to have lessons from Goran himself, but there are good coaches and schools located at various places along the coast.

 One such place is the Umag Tennis Academy, which is located in the same town as the ATP tournament held every July.
 There are programmes available for both children and adults.